 When sending a campaign through MailChimp, there are a few things you'll want to keep in mind while creating your content.

 - Before you send your email campaign to your entire list, you'll definitely want to do some testing.
-To ensure the best possible result, we recommend sending tests to all the popular web based email services, like Yahoo!, Hotmail, and Gmail.
-Depending on your audience you might consider setting up AOL and Comcast accounts if possible, or set up accounts with major ISP's in your area.
+To ensure the best possible result, we recommend sending tests to all the popular web-based email services, like Yahoo!, Hotmail, and Gmail.
 You can also use the Inbox Inspector tool to preview how your email will appear in multiple clients.
-Take a look at this article for more email testing tips.

-- When using MailChimp, we include both an HTML version as well as a plain-text alternative version of your campaign.
-Having both of these versions available will ensure the best possible delivery of your emails, as well as make sure that your subscribers can view your content as expected, regardless of the email client or program they're using.
+- We include both an HTML version and a plain-text alternative version of your campaign.
+Having both of these versions available will ensure the best possible delivery of your emails, as well as make sure that your subscribers can view your content as expected, regardless of the email client or program they use.

-- MailChimp is designed to send email campaigns that contain only HTML code and plain text content.
-While what you put in the code is completely up to you, we do advise against using Flash in your emails.
-Only handful of email apps support Flash, so we don't recommend doing this.
-The best way to send Flash content would be use an image in your campaign, and link the image to the Flash content hosted on an external server or website.
+- MailChimp is designed to send email campaigns that contain only HTML code and plain-text content.
+While what you put in the code is completely up to you, we advise against using Flash in your emails, because most email programs don't support it.
+The best way to send Flash content is to use an image in your campaign, and link the image to the Flash content hosted on an external server or website.

 |Was this article helpful?||

 |What can we do to improve your experience with articles like this?|